-Classic Rover P5 (3 Litre) and P5B (3.5 Litre)**

-1

 Classic Rover P5 (3 Litre) and P5B (3.5 Litre)

-Classic Rover P5 (3 Litre) and P5B (3.5 Litre) brochures, magazines, photographs, videos, data, links, news, articles, a buyers guide, and a servicing guide (coming later), plus blogging about running a P5B Coupe as an everyday car.
+Classic Rover P5 (3 Litre) and P5B (3.5 Litre) Buyers Guide, development story, brochures, magazines, photographs, videos, specifications, service data, parts and services directory and a servicing guide (coming later), plus blogging about running and restoring / maintaining my own P5B Coupe as an everyday car.

 Likewise, if you have period magazines, brochures, photos, videos or other materials relating to the Rover P5 (3 Litre) and Rover P5B (3.5 Litre) or the British car industry please get in touch – I’m always looking to enhance content of the site.
 Richard: April 2016.